maneeshvarmamynam/KDD_Project_Group3/README.md

 Checked for and addressed missing data by either filling in gaps with default values or removing incomplete rows to ensure a complete dataset.<br>
 <b>3.Data Transformation:</b><br>
 <b>Categorical Encoding:</b> Converted text-based categories (e.g., mobile phone usage patterns) into numerical values for easier analysis.<br>
-<b>Age Data Normalization: </b>Changed age ranges into average values to simplify the analysis.
+<b>Age Data Normalization: </b>Changed age ranges into average values to simplify the analysis.<br>

+The data preparation involves importing and cleaning the dataset, converting categorical and numerical data into usable formats, creating new features for better analysis, and handling outliers.
+These steps made the dataset ready for detailed exploration and modeling.